Black Sheep (1996 film): Plot

 Governor Tracy, in hopes of sabotaging Al following their debate, purchases the pictures of Mike at the rec center fire and posts them on TV, therefore allowing Tracy to win the election.
 Mike notices that the total vote count is 1,882 for Garfield County, when in fact there are only 1,502 registered voters there; furthermore, Mike recognizes the two men who set the rec center on fire standing next to Tracy.
 Mike and Steve go to the Garfield County Courthouse, where they obtain the names of the voters in the election.
 They discover that over half the people who voted for Tracy have been dead for over ten years (including Drake's father and grandfather), proving Tracy had rigged the elections.
 To get this to the people and Al, Mike and Steve borrow Robbie's squad car to get to Governor Tracy's victory party the following day.

 At the party, the duo appears during Tracy's victory speech and the police try to arrest Mike for arson.
 At the podium, Mike takes a gun from one of the cops and pretends to hold Steve hostage, while Drake shows up in time to prevent a sniper from shooting Mike and controls the crowd by threatening them with an RPG.
 Mike reveals Tracy's election fraud, overturning the election results and making Al the winner.

 Three months later, Steve is Al's new assistant and advisor, replacing Kovary after earlier in the movie, he made Al choose between his career or being with his "loser" brother and as a result, Al fired him; Al offered Mike a job in his administration, but he declined since he got his job running the recreation center back; and Al has decreased crime rates in Washington.
 As Al and Steve enter a jet to go to a meeting, Mike's jacket gets caught in the plane's door, causing him to be trapped outside while it takes off.

 Cast

 Production

 Saturday Night Live creator Lorne Michaels produced the film, which was directed by Wayne's World director Penelope Spheeris.
-Michaels later said that the film was "an act of desperation by Paramount," in that the movie studio had under-promoted Spade and Farley's 1995 film, Tommy Boy and was now looking to profit from the same comedy formula.
-Michaels had contentious battles with the studio over the script of 1993's Wayne's World 2, and the animosity between the two camps spilled over into Farley's contract with Paramount.
-Although his agent lined up possible roles for the actor in The Cable Guy (for which he was offered $3 million) and Kingpin, the movie studio remained firm on wanting another buddy comedy with Farley and Spade.
+Michaels later said that the film was "an act of desperation by Paramount", in that the movie studio had under-promoted Spade and Farley's 1995 film, Tommy Boy and was now looking to profit from the same comedy formula.
+Michaels had contentious battles with Paramount over the script of 1993's Wayne's World 2, and the animosity between the two camps spilled over into Farley's contract with Paramount.
+Although his agent lined up possible roles for Farley in The Cable Guy (for which he was offered $3 million) and Kingpin, Paramount remained firm on wanting another buddy comedy with Farley and Spade.